grosser/bundle_package_check/Readme.md

-Check if all gems you need are packaged
+Check if all gems you need are packaged / vendored, super fast and without bundler.

 Install
 =======